 If you are spending a few days in New York and you have enough free time I recommend visiting the Bronx Zoo.
-Located north of Manhattan, in the Bronx Park, is the largest urban zoo in the United States in which live about 6,000 animals belonging to 700 different species.
-That is why this visit is one of the things to see and do in New York.
+Located north of Manhattan, in the Bronx Park, it is the largest urban zoo in the United States in which live about 6,000 animals belonging to 700 different species.
+For something this visit is one of the things to see and do in New York.

-At the Bronx Zoo you can see bald eagles, a North American bird of prey well known for being the national symbol of the United States and appearing on the country's national coat of arms.
+At the Bronx Zoo you can see bald eagles, a North American bird of prey well known for being the national symbol of the United States, appearing on the country's national coat of arms.

 They are characterized by their white feathered head and tail, brown body and large yellow beak, eyes and legs.